Protein Support at Midlife

 Whole foods vs supplements

-My best recommendation is getting at least 80% of your daily protein from whole foods and using supplements as just that: supplements.
+Aim to get at least 80% of your daily protein from whole foods and using supplements as just that: supplements.
 This means they are a part of your nutrition, but not the main part.

 Supplements are great for getting in those last few grams of protein or tying you over until your next meal, but they shouldn't be used as meals.